 And I did it.
 THIS is it. 🙂

-The first thing you do to prepare these easy fish tacos is to prepare the spice rub.
-Ground cumin, paprika, red pepper flakes, garlic powder, onion powder, kosher salt, and black pepper – the perfect blend for a rub.
+The first thing you do to prepare these easy fish tacos is to prepare the spice rub, which is my go-to blackening seasoning mix.
+Ground cumin, paprika, red pepper flakes, garlic powder, onion powder, brown sugar, kosher salt, and black pepper – the perfect blend for a rub.
 You can also add a smidgen of cayenne pepper but watch out, because that stuff is HOT.
 I added a tiny bit and we might have drank a bit more water than usual.

-I prepared the fish ahead of time and stuck them back in the fridge for a few hours before baking.
+You can prepare the fish ahead of time and stick them back in the fridge for a few hours before baking/pan frying.

 The next thing I did was to prepare the veggie slaw.
-Cabbage, radishes, red onions, jalapeño, and cilantro – topped with a couple splashes of white wine vinegar.
+Cabbage, red onions, jalapeño, and cilantro – topped with a couple splashes of rice wine vinegar.
 SO tangy and CRUNCHY.

 You prepare the avocado crema right before you serve the tacos (or while the tilapia is baking in the oven).
-I used my handy food processor (the most used appliance in my kitchen!) to pulse the avocado, sour cream, cilantro, garlic salt, and lime juice.
+I used my handy food processor (the most used appliance in my kitchen!) to pulse the avocado, sour cream (or Greek yogurt), cilantro, garlic salt, and lime juice.
 SO CREAMY.

 Make this Tex-Mex recipe next: Ground Turkey and Bean Tostadas